zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

 ## 4. Contains automated deployment.
-We will also need to add a deployment step.
+To add automated deployment we will need to add a deployment step.
 At the bottom of your .travis.yml file.
 Add this:

     deploy:
         provider: firebase